Brian De Palma: 1980–1996: Established career

 The 1980s were marked by some of De Palma's best known films, including the erotic thriller Dressed to Kill (1980) starring Michael Caine and Angie Dickinson.
 Although the film received critical acclaim, it caused controversy for its negative depiction of the transgender community.
 The following year he directed Blow Out (1981), a variation on Michelangelo Antonioni's Blow-Up (1966) and Francis Ford Coppola's The Conversation (1974).
 Blow Out starred John Travolta, Nancy Allen and John Lithgow and received critical acclaim.
 Kael wrote: "De Palma has sprung to the place that Robert Altman achieved with films such as McCabe & Mrs. Miller and Nashville and that Francis Ford Coppola reached with The Godfather films—that is, to the place where genre is transcended and what we're moved by is an artist's vision.
 It's a great movie."

-De Palma directed Scarface (1983), a remake of Howard Hawks's 1932 film, starring Al Pacino and Michelle Pfeiffer with a screenplay by Oliver Stone.
+De Palma directed Scarface (1983), a remake of Howard Hawks' 1932 film, starring Al Pacino and Michelle Pfeiffer with a screenplay by Oliver Stone.
 The film received mixed reviews with its negative depictions of ethnic stereotypes, as well as its violence and profanity.
 It has since been re-evaluated and is now considered a cult classic.
 The following year he made another erotic thriller, Body Double (1984), starring Craig Wasson and Melanie Griffith.
 The film also received mixed reviews but has since had a reassessment and found acclaim.
 De Palma directed the music video for Bruce Springsteen's single "Dancing in the Dark" the same year.